Frequently Asked Questions

 Is the sedation safe?

 Yes.
 Before the procedure, you will be evaluated by the Anesthesiologist.
-During the procedure, you will be continuously monitored by a Certified Registered Nurse Anesthetists (CRNA) using the latest monitoring equipment.
+During the procedure, you will be continuously monitored by a Certified Registered Nurse Anesthetists (CRNA) using the latest equipment.

 What medications do you use?